-Are you one of those law firm partners, who year upon year is regularly inundated with constant comprehensive matters without any marketing activities?
-And are you sure that these sources will never run dry?
+Are you one of those law firm partners who regularly receive extensive mandates for years without any marketing activities?
+And are you absolutely certain that these sources will never dry up?
 Then you can stop reading this article with a clear conscience.
-For all others there is one question that keeps arising: Am I spending too much or too little on my marketing measures?
+For everyone else, one question arises again and again: Am I spending too much or too little on my marketing activities?

-Basically, there are four different approaches that can be observed in law firms for calculating marketing budgets.
-Marketing in this context encompasses business development, advertising and public relations.
+Basically, four different approaches to calculating marketing budgets can be observed in law firms, with marketing being used here as a collective term for business development, advertising and public relations.

-Before you use that kind of approach, I recommend just skipping it all together.
-If it has any effect at all, it is extremely slight.
-The money spent is guaranteed not to result in any new acquisitions.
+Before using such a method, I recommend leaving it at that.
+If there is any effect at all, then it isn’t very important.
+The money invested is guaranteed not to be matched by new acquisitions.

-The “revenue percentage” method is also very popular.
-In this case a specific percentage of the actual or future law firm revenue is set aside for marketing expenses.
-In the legal field this percentage is rather low, by the way, with 1 to 4.5 percent, even if it is increasing.
-In comparison, the cosmetics industry, for example, spends considerably more on marketing with 40 to 45 percent of their revenue.
+The “revenue share” method is also very popular.
+In this case, a certain percentage of the current or future law firm turnover is allocated to marketing expenses.
+In the legal sector, by the way, this percentage is relatively low at 1 to 4.5 percent, although it is increasing.
+In comparison, the cosmetics industry, for example, spends considerably more on marketing, at 40 to 45 percent of turnover.

-Cosmetics products can, of course, be compared with one another much easier and therefore require much more marketing emotionalizing in order to differentiate themselves.
-Nevertheless, the marketing expenditures of law firms are still much too low in comparison.
+Cosmetic products are, of course, much more accessible to compare with each other and, therefore, require much more advertising emotionalization to differentiate them.
+Nevertheless, the marketing expenditure of law firms is still far too low in comparison.

-The advantages of the revenue percentage method are a certain continuity of expenditures, a satisfied Chief Financial Officer and a certain relativity with respect to the competition.
-In addition, you shouldn’t forget about the positive effect that forces the law firm’s management to actively consider the question as to what to do about marketing.
+The advantages of the revenue share method are a certain continuity of expenditure, a satisfied Chief Financial Officer, and a certain proportionality to competitors.
+Not to forget the positive effect of law firm management having to actively address the question of what to do with marketing.

-The significant disadvantage of the shotgun approach though is that there is no differentiation between the individual legal fields and the market and product cycles are ignored to the full extent.
-For example, in a saturated market a significantly greater budget is needed for advertising legal services that have been available for a long time already but only produce stagnating revenue than for launching new legal services in a fledgling market.
-In a fledgling market, there are fewer competitors that you have to compete against with marketing in order to attract the attention of the clients and multipliers.
+For example, in a saturated market, a much larger budget is required to advertise legal services that have been around for a long time and only produce stagnating sales than for introducing new legal services in a young market.
+This is because in a young market, there are fewer competitors with whom you have to fight for the attention of clients and multipliers in terms of marketing.

-Next, the “me too” method should be mentioned, which is very similar to the revenue percentage method.
-In “me too” the cunning marketer simply adopts the competition’s budget.
-So everyone is copying each other, and you can only hope that at least one of them has done their due diligence.
-This method usually causes unnecessary costs since except for a few exceptions no law firm offers exactly the same services as the others.
+Next, the “Me Too” method should be mentioned, which is very similar to the sales share method.
+With “Me Too,” the shrewd marketeer looks at competitors’ budgets.
+In other words, they all copy each other, and you can only hope that at least one of them has done a solid job.
+This method usually results in unnecessary costs because, with a few exceptions, no two law firms offer precisely the same range of services.

-While it might make sense, for example, for a law firm with a focus on M&A and capital markets to invest in expensive advertisements, it might make less sense for an equally large law firm specializing in tax law.
-Even one-person law firms that work in the same legal field have different strengths and cannot be overlayed with 100 percent coverage.
+For example, if it would make sense for a law firm focusing on M&A and capital markets to invest in expensive advertisements, it may make less sense for a law firm of the same size focusing on tax law.
+Even one-person law firms that offer the same area of law have different strengths and cannot be placed on top of each other 100% congruently.